Say YES to Everything!

 Rest assured; this statement WASN’T delivered as a compliment.
 Far from it!

-In short, a drip-drip-drip effect over the course of 20 years had resulted in my life ultimately revolving around (predominantly his) family, attending children’s parties and, before the birth of my son, socialising with (predominantly his) friends (with the exception of a very small number of my own friends, who we then only ever saw as couples).
-Most of my own socialising was done at work in a very upbeat recruitment office.
+In short, a drip-drip-drip effect over the course of 20 years had resulted in my life predominantly revolving around his family, attending children’s parties and, before the birth of my son, socialising predominantly his friends.
+Yes, we did see some of my friends but only with their partners and as couples.
+My ‘socialising’ was done at work in a very upbeat recruitment office.

 Although I had attempted to stay in the marital home while the divorce was going through, it simply wasn’t working.
 Even though we had a pretty large house, it proved REALLY difficult getting divorced and living in the same house.
 It had been difficult enough before divorce proceedings had started, so it clearly wasn’t going to improve in the meantime.